 #6 – Hit the beach in Amalfi Coast

 This stunning shoreline along Italy’s southern coast provides the ultimate chilled weekend spot.
 Not only because you can find plenty of amazing Airbnbs here, but also thanks to the breathtaking view from pretty much everywhere.
 Enjoy a couple of days here, lazing on the beaches, jumping off the cliffs, or zipping through the narrow streets on a Vespa.

 Take in the views of the pastel-colored village houses, enjoy watching the fishing fleets come in, or simply walk through the old town streets and admire their history.
-A trip to the Smeraldo Cave is also a must-do when staying on the Amalfi Coast.
+A trip to the Smeraldo Cave is also a must-do when visiting the Amalfi Coast.
 As is a visit to the Ferriere Valley Waterfalls.